 16. Saxon Tower

 The Saxon Tower of St Michael at the North Gate lies just off busy Cornmarket Street.
 So-called because this was the site of the northern gate in the days when Oxford had city walls, the church dates to around 1000-1050, while the tower is Oxford’s oldest building, dating from 1040.
 On display in the church tower is the cell door of the Oxford Martyrs, who were imprisoned in the adjoining Bocardo Prison before being burnt at the stake just outside the city walls, in what is now Broad Street.

 Oxford’s first purpose-built cinema was opened in 1911, and retains much of its traditional charm to this day, despite a long period of disuse after its owner was called up for active service during the war.
 Situated on Jeune Street in Cowley, it still uses old-fashioned raffle ticket-style cinema tickets and you queue up outside to get in.
 It’s a far cry from the Odeons that dominate the film scene in the city centre, and it’s as nostalgic a cinema experience as anybody could wish for.

 We hope you’ve enjoyed this brief introduction to the rich tapestry of Oxford’s historic buildings.
-There is something of interest everywhere you look in this stunning city, and if you’ve been inspired to find out more about Oxford’s fantastic architecture, you can do so as part of our illuminating Broadening Horizons course.
+There is something of interest everywhere you look in this stunning city, and if you’ve been inspired to visit Oxford, why not join us this summer at our Oxford Summer School.